Grantlee11/30-Day-Programming-Challenge/README.md

 Day 3: I created a BST.java program that allows the user to add integer values to a Binary Search Tree and then display the tree with inorder traversal, preorder traversal, or postorder traversal.

 Day 4: I created a BinarySearch.java program that allows the user to use a binarySearch method on an array and search for the element in the array.

+Day 5: I created a BubbleSort.java program that implements a Bubble Sort method and prints out the predetermined array to the screen.